 InterviewStream is an innovative learning tool that you can use to enhance your job interviewing skills and develop an edge over the competition.
 You will be able to simulate job interviews by responding to pre-recorded interview questions and practice both verbal and non-verbal communication skills.
 The site also includes an interviewing webinar and expert tips.
 Once you have created an account online, you can practice your interview skills from any web-accessible device with a webcam.
 You can select from hundreds of sample interview questions and review your performance online individually or with a Tulane Career Advisor.
 This system is available to Tulane students and alumni.

 To access the system:

-Surveys show that employers seek candidates with the following skills:
+Surveys from the National Association of Colleges and Employers show that employers seek candidates with the following skills:

 Interview preparation begins long before you meet a company representative.
 In many ways, you have been preparing all your life by developing communication skills.
 The ability to communicate, to sell, and to market yourself are critical to getting the job offer, the primary purpose of a job interview.

 Remember to come into our office for a mock interview!
 We can help you develop appropriate questions to ask, and define your answers to probable interview questions.
 We can also help polish your presentation, and practice interview steps to simply ease your nerves about your important day.

 Remember, in a job search, you are the only product.
 "You" are what you are selling.
 It is important that you: